 The granularity of the Duty Cycle Period Units field is 4 .

-The WUR Operating Class field indicates the operating class in use for transmission of WUR frame from the WUR AP to the WUR non-AP STA.
-The encoding is the same as the definition of Operating Class field in 9.4.1.22 (Operating Class and Channel field)
+The WUR Operating Class field indicates the operating class values as defined in Annex E(#818) in use for transmission of WUR Beacon frames(#843) from the WUR AP to the WUR non-AP STA.
+The operating class is interpreted in the context of the country specified in the Beacon frame.(#818) The encoding is the same as the definition of Operating Class field in 9.4.1.22 (Operating Class and Channel field)

-The WUR Channel field indicates the channel in use for transmission of WUR frame from the WUR AP to the WUR non-AP STA.
+The WUR Channel field indicates a channel number, which is interpreted in the context of the indicated operating class, as defined in Annex E(#818) in use for transmission of WUR Beacon frames(#843) from the WUR AP to the WUR non-AP STA.
 The encoding is the same as the definition of Channel field in 9.4.1.22 (Operating Class and Channel field).
-The WUR Beacon period field represents the number of time units (TUs) between consecutive target WUR beacon transmission times (TWBTTs).
+The WUR Beacon period field represents the number of time units (TUs) between consecutive target WUR beacon transmission times (TWBTTs) (see 31.4.2 (WUR Beacon generation)).(#1163)

-The Offset of Target Wake-up radio Beacon Transmission Time (TWBTT) field indicates the TSF time of the first TWBTT in units of TU.
+The Offset of Target Wake-up radio Beacon Transmission Time (TWBTT) field indicates the TWBTT with the smallest TSF time (#75) in units of TU (#75) (see 31.4.2 (WUR Beacon generation)).(#1163)

 The format of the WUR Parameters field is defined in Figure 9-751h (WUR Parameters field format).